danzhao-aiml/danzhao-aiml/_pages/about.md

----
-permalink: /
-title: "Hey, my name is Dan and I wear multiple hats."
+Hey, my name is Dan and I wear multiple hats.
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 On the one hand, I am an applied AI research scientist, focusing on several key areas, including but not limited to: efficient AI and learning, energy-efficient computing + supercomputing/HPC, AI agents, and AI for science.